PsychoLlama/dotfiles/README.md

 - `configs/`: Opinionated modules where most of my configuration lives.
   - `presets/`: Opinionated configurations for a specific service or program.
   - `profiles/`: Groupings of presets.
-- `frameworks/`: Modules extending other frameworks with new programs and settings.
+- `platforms/`: Modules extending other platforms with new programs and settings.
 Many of these could be upstreamed.
   - `nix-neovim/`: My equivalent of [nixvim](https://nix-community.github.io/nixvim/).

 ## Other Projects